knative/community/docs/new-page-template.md

 ---
 # This section is called the "frontmatter" for your page
 title: "Title for your page" # Use sentence case for titles
-#linkTitle: "Link for this page in the sidebar"
+linkTitle: "Template: New docs page"
 # The linkTitle field (above) is optional; use it to provide a shorter link if your page title is very long
-weight: 10 # This affects the placement of the link in the sidebar on the left.
+weight: 50 # This affects the placement of the link in the sidebar on the left.
 Pages are ordered from top to bottom by weight, lowest to highest.
 type: "docs" # You won't need to update this.
 #aliases:
 #  - /docs/example/redirect/moved-renamed-page